Bob5k/DocsFocus/README.md

 **Features not working after update:**
 1. Refresh the active documentation page
 2. Check Chrome console for any error messages
-3. Try disabling and re-enabling ADHD Mode
+3. Try disabling and re-enabling Focus Mode

 ### Debug Information
 Enable debug logging by: